patricknakayama/Red_vs_Blue_Team/OffensiveSummary.md

   - `flag4.txt`: 715dea6c055b9fe3337544932f2941ce
     - **Exploit Used**
-      - Used john to crack the password hash obtained from MySQL database, secured new user shell as Steven, escalated to root.
+      - Used `john` to crack the password hash obtained from MySQL database, secured new user shell as `Steven`, escalated to root.

   - Cracking the password hash with john.
     - Copied password hash from MySQL into `~/Desktop/hash.txt` and cracked with john to discover Steven’s password is `pink84`.